Thanks to its seamless transport connections to other Swiss destinations, Zurich is often overlooked as a worthy destination in its own right.

 Zurich travel is relatively simple:

-- By foot: Zurich is not a large city, so with the exception of your train ride to Uetliberg, you could get around the rest of the attractions in Zurich on foot and enjoy everything you might miss bustling around on a tram.
+- By foot: Zurich is not a large city, so with a few exceptions you can get around the most popular attractions in Zurich on foot.
 All the pedestrian-only areas are generally flat streets which make Zurich a very walking-friendly city.

 - Trams/trains: That said, there are trams and trains to take you nearly anywhere in the city you want to go, and they’re well marked.
-Save yourself a lot of headache and get a Zurich Card, which will get you free public transport and discounts to museums and other attractions including the National Museum Zurich and FIFA Museum.
-Click here for details.
+Save yourself a lot of headache and get a Zurich Card, which will get you free public transport and discounts to museums and other attractions including the Swiss National Museum Zurich, Lindt Home of Chocolate and FIFA Museum. > Click here for details.

 Holders of a Swiss Travel Pass can travel for free on Zurich’s public transport network, including airport to city trains.